StDelCampo/Paper_Climate_Eta/README.md

 It gathers information used to build the Table 1.
 Donor and Recipient consumptions per capita are own calculations from consumption expenditures and population data - https://unstats.un.org/unsd/snaama/CountryProfile?ccode=894
 Eta is computed as: log(Leackage_rate)/log(Donor_consumption/Recipient_consumption)

-## R_code_for_figures.R
-It presents code to replicate all the Figures in the paper.
-It was built under Rstudio version 1.4.1106.
-All figures are exported in TIFF format.
-Limits of unbounded ranges have been arbitrarily set at zero for the lower and four for the upper.
-For Figure 2: If a study finds a range for inequality aversion, we represent the finding through the mean of the range.